Lyang556/starter-research-group/content/post/20-12-01-Rice-paper/index.md

 ---
-title:Successfully published in the academic journal rice date:2020-12-01
+title: Successfully published in the academic journal rice
+date: 2020-12-01
 ---

 Paper has been accepted.